 Spa treatments can also be arranged with prior notice, with a beauty therapist coming to the lodge to

-Spend the days exploring secret beaches in Manda Bay.
+Spend days exploring secret beaches in Manda Bay.

 How to get there:

-5 sea view cottages- 5 twin rooms, game room, swimming pool, laundry service, water-sports centre and shop, central dining room and sitting room and bar.
+5 sea view cottages- 5 twin rooms, game room, swimming pool, laundry service, water-sports center and shop, central dining room and sitting room and bar.

 Manda Bay has 16 cottages built sustainability out of the local materials with Sea facing rooms and Garden rooms